Andrew-Sherwin/ECE445/Notebooks/Andrew/README.md

 our parts now.
 However, he is still happy that we are making good progress compared to the other teams.

+I told Jalen to help create a spreadsheet of the parts that we have ordered and the parts that we need to still order.
+The spreadsheet should have a total of parts needed for each PCB.
+Also, the list should have vendor links of where the parts are from.

+![A screenshot of a spreadsheet Description automatically generated](./myMediaFolder/media/image12.png){width="6.416666666666667in" height="4.375in"}

+I updated the block diagram once more.
+This time, the block diagram has electrical relays instead of the motor controller.
+This is because I think the design will be more modular.
+When changing this, I also updated the GPIO lines.
+The idea behind the relays is when the switch is activated, the circuit for the water valve and the humidifier will be complete.
+As a result, they turn on.

+![A screenshot of a computer Description automatically generated](./myMediaFolder/media/image13.png){width="6.5in" height="5.469444444444444in"}

 **Thursday, March 21, 2024**

 **Objective: Talk to machine shop**